 Apple – to sell the iOS version of the app

 AppsFlyer – to track the site names of our affiliates that may refer people to the app, and clicks and purchases of the app from those sites

 Aweber – to host our email lists and create email opt-in forms

 Facebook – to advertise our products, services, and articles, to provide information and interaction on our Facebook pages and Facebook groups

-Google – to sell the Android version of the app, and to use the Google Analytics, Google Tag Manager, Google Docs, G Suite email services, domain, and webmaster tools
+Google – to use the Google Analytics, Google Tag Manager, Google Docs, G Suite email services, domain, and webmaster tools

 Mediavine – to serve ads on our site

 Microsoft App Center – to track bugs and analytics in the app

 PayPal – to process some payments for products or services and to pay our affiliates